 The Samsung Gear VR is simply a case that uses a Samsung Galaxy smartphone as its processor and display.
 The handset simply slots in front of the lenses, into a Micro USB dock, and uses its Super AMOLED display as your screen.
 Slot in the phone, stick on the headset and you’re into your virtual reality experience.
 The only catch is that you must use a Samsung handset.
 This model is more comfortable than earlier versions, and you can charge the phone while using it.

-The Samsung Gear VR is actually Oculus Rift lite, given that the two companies collaborated for the technology, But there are huge benefits with a price tag of $99.
+The Samsung Gear VR is actually Oculus Rift lite, given that the two companies collaborated for the technology, But there are huge benefits and features to it.
 Capture your own 360° videos and photos with the Samsung Gear 360 camera, and then share your creation in no time, on YouTube, Facebook or Samsung VR.

 Like you’re looking at your phone with a magnifying glass which essentially you are .
 It’s already added a host of games plus a whole marketplace of VR video content called Milk VR, and in terms of content is one of the best platforms out there.

 Google Cardboard is an accessible and cheap way to experience VR without having to buy an expensive computer and headset.
 It’s a VR experience starting with a simple viewer anyone can build or buy.
 Once you have it, you can explore a variety of apps that unfold all around you.
-And with plenty of viewer types available, you’re sure to find one that fits you just right with price tag of $16.99.
+And with plenty of viewer types available, you’re sure to find one that fits your budget.

 After all, your smartphone contains all the necessary gyroscopic sensors and positioning systems to accurately track your head movements.
 You can get the Cardboard SDKs to start building immersive experiences of your own.